Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 - *Deliveries allowed*
     Activate this setting if you deliver sales to customers.
 If you activate this setting, the ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Delivery* toggle is available in the pay bill list.
 By default, this setting is not activated.
-    Do not forget to adjust your order workflow accordingly, so that a delivery note is created in case a delivery is initiated.<!---stimmt das?-->
+    Do not forget to adjust your order workflow accordingly, so that a delivery note has been created in case a delivery is initiated.<!---stimmt das?-->

 <!--- NEU-->